esilver0/CATT/sslstrip-experiment.md

 In this experiment, we will attack an exchange between this client and several websites.

 By default, if you visit https://witestlab.poly.edu in the Firefox browser that's running in NoVNC, traffic between the client and the website will go through the control interface on the client (that is used to log in to the client over SSH), not through the experiment interface.
 To demonstrate the SSLstrip attack, we'll want this traffic to go over the experiment network.
+Before we redirect the traffic from the control interface to the experiment network, we need to see up a seperate route for the SSH connection (and VNC connection) so we can still connect to the client.

 Open another SSH session to the client, and in it, run

 ```
 netstat -n  | grep 6080
 ```
+to find out the IP address that you are connecting from (as visible to the host that you are logged in to).
+6080 is the port the graphical interface is connecting to.

 You should see something like